-Will Joyner concentrates his practice in the areas of general business and corporate law, mergers and acquisitions, private equity and venture capital financings, securities regulation and complex commercial agreements.
+Will Joyner is an experienced deal lawyer who represents clients in their most important business transactions.
+Mr. Joyner’s practice spans the areas of general business and corporate law, mergers and acquisitions, private equity and venture capital financings, securities regulation and complex commercial agreements.
 He regularly represents public companies, large nonprofit organizations and closely-held middle market businesses in a variety of large and complex transactions.
 Mr. Joyner also enjoys working with emerging growth and technology companies, both on the company side and the investor side.
 Mr. Joyner has significant additional transactional experience, including public and private securities offerings, economic development transactions, and technology transfer and licensing arrangements.
 In addition, he often serves in a general counsel role for private companies and coordinates the outsourcing of legal services for other practice areas such as litigation, tax, intellectual property, environmental, and employment law.

 Mr. Joyner is also a frequent speaker and panelist at CLE programs and other seminars.
 His recent speaking engagements have reflected the breadth and depth of his transactional experience, covering topics such as management of complex middle-market transactions, venture capital and M&A trends in the Southeast, and becoming an investor-ready entrepreneur.

 Mr. Joyner is very active in the community and has served in many key leadership positions.
 Mr. Joyner's business and community accomplishments were recognized when he was named one of the Triad area's "Movers & Shakers" for 2010 by Business Leader Magazine.
-He was also named to Business North Carolina's 2015 and 2017 "Legal Elite" in the area of Business Law.
-Mr. Joyner was recognized in The Best Lawyers in America® for Corporate Law and Securities/Capital Markets Law in 2019 and the six years immediately preceding.
+Mr. Joyner was recognized in The Best Lawyers in America® for Corporate Law and Securities/Capital Markets Law in 2019 and the six years immediately preceding and again in 2020 for Corporate Law, Mergers and Acquisitions Law, and Securities/Capital Markets Law.
 He was also named a 2017 "Greensboro Lawyer of the Year" in the area of Securities/Capital Markets Law by The Best Lawyers in America®.
-Mr. Joyner was listed in the 2018 and the five immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Corporate/Mergers & Acquisitions.
+Mr. Joyner was listed in the 2019 and the six immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Corporate/Mergers & Acquisitions.
 In addition, Mr. Joyner was named one of the Triad Business Journal's "40 Leaders Under 40" in 2007.
 He was recognized as a North Carolina “Super Lawyer” for Business/Corporate Law in 2019 and the three years immediately preceding by Super Lawyers magazine.
+He was also named to Business North Carolina's 2015 and 2017 "Legal Elite" in the area of Business Law.
 Mr. Joyner is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.